jbx-protocol/juice-docs-v1/protocol/contracts/jbtokenstore/README.md

 ---
 description: >-
-  Manages token minting and burning for all projects, while keeping track of staked/unstaked and locked/unlock token balances for all accounts.
+  Manages token minting and burning for all projects, while keeping track of unclaimed token balances for all accounts.
 ---

 # JBTokenStore